splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-4-setup-win-wsl.md

 You can see in the image above where the "**default-user**" username was first entered (shown in the pink box), and the same username being used with the terminal prompt (shown in the orange box).

+WSL is now setup and ready to use!

-### Configure WSL Terminal
+### Configure 'Windows Terminal'

-You can open your WSL Terminal by searching for "WSL" in the Windows Start menu and then select the Linux distribution you installed. *e.g. "Install RELEASE (Ubuntu)"*

-You can also use the Windows **Terminal** app (if available), and then update the settings to use **Ubuntu** as the default Terminal.
+Note: This step is *optional*.

+If you want to be able to have your 'Windows **Terminal**' app automatically open with WSL, you can change the *Default profile* to use WSL (with Ubuntu) using the steps below:

-:::note[How to change the default profile in Windows Terminal] Open the Terminal app, and click the drop-down arrow at the top of the window (shown in the green box in the image below), then click on "Settings" (shown in the orange box):
+Firstly, open the Terminal app, and click the drop-down arrow at the top of the window (shown in the green box in the image below), then click on "Settings" (shown in the orange box):

 ![Image showing Terminal App with how to open settings](./images/setup-windows/windows-terminal-settings.png)

-Click on the drop-down menu within the *Default profile* section and select the **Ubuntu** profile with the Linux penquin icon (shown in the pink box):
+Next, click on the drop-down menu within the *Default profile* section and select either of the **Ubuntu** profiles. *If you're unsure, select the one with the Linux penguin icon* (shown in the pink box):

 ![Image showing Terminal App with how to change default profile in settings](./images/setup-windows/windows-terminal-default-profile.png)

-Then click Save.
+Click **Save**.
+(Don't forget this!)

+Now your Terminal app will automatically use the WSL/Ubuntu command line when you open it.

+:::note
+Don't worry if you have different profiles in your Settings, as long as you can see at least one profile that has "Ubuntu" in the name (if you are using the default setup from [step 1](#1-install-windows-subsystem-for-linux-wsl)).
 :::

 :::tip[Pin it!]
-To make it easier to open each time, you scan pin your Terminal to the Taskbar.
+To make it easier to open each time, you can pin your Terminal to the Taskbar.

 - Open the Terminal App.
 - Right-click on the Terminal App icon in the taskbar (shown in the orange box in the image below).